Skip to main content

 Frequently Asked Questions

-What are all the ChatGPT model versions and how do they differ?
+What are all the ChatGPT model versions released so far?

 What is the difference between GPT-4 and GPT-4o?

-GPT-4 is OpenAI's flagship language model optimized for text-based reasoning, analysis, and generation.
-GPT-4o ('omni') is a multimodal evolution that processes text, images, and audio natively within a single model — not by stitching separate systems together.
-Practical differences: GPT-4o is faster (2x speed), cheaper (50% less per token), and handles voice conversations with natural intonation and emotion.
-GPT-4 remains available for text-focused tasks.
-For most users, GPT-4o is the better default choice unless you specifically need GPT-4's behavior for established workflows.
+GPT-4 is optimized for text-based reasoning, analysis, and generation.
+GPT-4o (omni) processes text, images, and audio natively within a single model, not by stitching separate systems together.
+GPT-4o is 2x faster and 50% cheaper per token than GPT-4.
+GPT-4o handles voice conversations with natural intonation at 320ms average response time.
+For most users, GPT-4o is the better default choice.

-What are OpenAI's o1 and o3 reasoning models?
+What are OpenAI o1 and o3 reasoning models?

-The o-series (o1, o3) are OpenAI's reasoning models — they 'think' before answering by performing internal chain-of-thought reasoning.
+The o-series (o1, o3) are reasoning models that think before answering by performing internal chain-of-thought reasoning.
 Unlike GPT models that generate responses token-by-token, o-series models spend time planning and evaluating before producing output.
-This makes them significantly better at: math and science problems, complex coding tasks, multi-step logical reasoning, and tasks requiring careful analysis.
-The trade-off: reasoning models are slower and more expensive per query because of the thinking time.
-Use GPT-4o for everyday tasks and conversation; use o1/o3 for problems that require deep analysis.
+This makes them significantly better at math, complex coding, multi-step logical reasoning, and scientific analysis.
+The trade-off is slower speed and higher cost per query.

-Which ChatGPT model should you use for different tasks?
+Which ChatGPT model should I use in 2026?

 0%